ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 # Conclusion
 This ends the first part of the series *Hands on Quantum Computing with Qiskit".
-You learned how to create a quantum circuit to make simulations of entangled qubits.
+You learned how to create a quantum circuit to make simulations of superposed, and entangled qubits.
-You learned how to perform the measurement and create a parametrized circuit you can run on a real quantum computer.
+And you have seen how to perform the measurement and create a parametrized circuit that can be run on a real quantum computer.

 Next time we will see how to use a classical optimization of the parameters of a quantum circuit, so stay tuned!